nithyapandurangan/ElevateHome/README.md

 ***

 <p>
-	If you are planning to make your self a pcb prototype you can refer to the componets list below,you will find the same components i used for this project,unaffliated links.These worked best for me<br>
+	If you are planning to make yourself a PCB prototype you can refer to the components list below, you will find the same components I used for this project, unaffiliated links.
+These worked best for me<br>
 <p align = "center">
 	<a href='https://drive.google.com/file/d/1veKbc5ochvP25u9h9z88X4OARTv1YUqS/view?usp=sharing' target="_blank"><img alt='' src='https://img.shields.io/badge/Products-100000?style=for-the-badge&logo=&logoColor=white&labelColor=black&color=FF0000'/></a>
 </p>